Desmond Tutu: Childhood: 1931–1950

 In 1936, the family moved to Tshing, where Zachariah became principal of a Methodist school.
 There, Tutu started his primary education, learned Afrikaans, and became the server at St Francis Anglican Church.
 He developed a love of reading, particularly enjoying comic books and European fairy tales.
 In Tshing his parents had a third son, Tamsanqa, who also died in infancy.
 Around 1941, Tutu's mother moved to the Witwatersrand to work as a cook at Ezenzeleni Blind Institute in Johannesburg.
 Tutu joined her in the city, living in Roodepoort West.
 In Johannesburg, he attended a Methodist primary school before transferring to the Swedish Boarding School (SBS) in the St Agnes Mission.
 Several months later, he moved with his father to Ermelo, eastern Transvaal.
 After six months, the duo returned to Roodepoort West, where Tutu resumed his studies at SBS.
 Aged 12, he underwent confirmation at St Mary's Church, Roodepoort.

-Tutu entered the Johannesburg Bantu High School in 1945, where he excelled academically.
+Tutu entered the Johannesburg Bantu High School (Madibane High School) in 1945, where he excelled academically.
 Joining a school rugby team, he developed a lifelong love of the sport.
 Outside of school, he earned money selling oranges and as a caddie for white golfers.
 To avoid the expense of a daily train commute to school, he briefly lived with family nearer to Johannesburg, before moving back in with his parents when they relocated to Munsieville.
 He then returned to Johannesburg, moving into an Anglican hostel near the Church of Christ the King in Sophiatown.
 He became a server at the church and came under the influence of its priest, Trevor Huddleston; later biographer Shirley du Boulay suggested that Huddleston was "the greatest single influence" in Tutu's life.
 In 1947, Tutu contracted tuberculosis and was hospitalised in Rietfontein for 18 months, during which he was regularly visited by Huddleston.
 In the hospital, he underwent circumcision to mark his transition to manhood.
 He returned to school in 1949 and took his national exams in late 1950, gaining a second-class pass.